MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 * Gain hands-on experience across the full lifecycle of a data science project from data acquisition and preparation to modeling, evaluation, and communication.

+### 7. Domain of interest

+* In this data science project, we are interested in the field of education, with a primary focus on online learning in war-affected regions.
+* We aim to investigate how the harsh conditions that students live in war-affected countries affect their participation and engagement in online learning, and how AI can help improve their performance.

 ## Individual

 ### Raneem Rami